hima-97/ECG-Arrhythmia-Classification/README.md

   maintaining the proportionality between the original and the new sampling rates.
 The annotation points are also adjusted correspondingly to accurately locate R-peaks in the resampled ECG signals.

 ### Heartbeat segmentation
-Heartbeat segmentation entails segmenting ECG signals into individual heartbeats, each representing a single cardiac cycle.
+Heartbeat segmentation consists of segmenting ECG signals into individual heartbeats, each representing a single cardiac cycle.
 Such segmentation is crucial for precise feature extraction and effective classification.

 * Dataset Division Using Inter-patient Paradigm:
 To ensure a realistic and clinically applicable approach, the dataset is divided into training and testing sets based on an inter-patient paradigm.
 This division ensures that the model is trained and tested on data from different patients, improving its ability to generalize effectively to new, unseen data.